SHOP

 A baby blue Citroen C3 Aircross parked in a cobbled city

-If you’d like to combine some solid motorway practicality with more than a little French 'je ne sais quoi', the C3 should be high up on your shopping list.
+If you’d like to combine some solid motorway practicality with more than a little French 'je ne sais quoi', the used Citroen C3 should be high up on your shopping list.

-It doesn’t just look distinctive, it’s also great to drive on motorways, as well as being nippy around town.
+It doesn’t just look distinctive, it’s also a great small car to drive on motorways, as well as being nippy around town.

 Citroen also equips its smaller models with more mod-cons than you'd expect, with well-equipped variants getting cruise control and climate control to keep you comfy – especially on those longer drives.